-- b Do not carry out modifications or otherwise interfere with the device.
-The device must not be tampered with and must not be changed in any way. - Repairs must only be performed by Leuze electronic GmbH + Co.
+- Upon to the tampered with and must not be changed in any way. - ☼ Repairs must only be performed by Leuze electronic GmbH + Co.
 KG.

 2.3 Competent persons

 Connection, mounting, commissioning and adjustment of the device must only be carried out by competent persons.